 Simple, yet Effective, Grammar

 Save complex grammar for academic writing (though there are arguments that it doesn’t belong there either!).
-Good Business English uses the simple tenses (past, present, and future simple) as well as the present perfect.
+Good English uses the simple tenses (past, present, and future simple) as well as the present perfect.
 Words like “first” and “then” indicate the order of actions, instead of complicated grammatical structures.
 This ensures that the message is easy to absorb, saving time and money.